apollographql/rover/ARCHITECTURE.md

 }
 ```

-This simple GraphQL operation uses a graph's unique ID (which we get from the `GraphRef` we defined earlier), and fetches the graph from the registry, along with a field describing when it was deleted.
+This basic GraphQL operation uses a graph's unique ID (which we get from the `GraphRef` we defined earlier) to fetch the graph from the registry, along with a field describing when it was deleted.
 Using this information, we can determine if a graph exists (if the `service` field is `null`) and if it was deleted and no longer usable.

-Note: It can be very helpful to use the Studio Explorer to navigate the Apollo Studio API when creating new queries.
-This can be found [here](https://studio-staging.apollographql.com/graph/engine/explorer?variant=prod), but is not open to the public at this time.

 ##### Writing the request handler

 This project uses [graphql-client](https://docs.rs/graphql_client/latest/graphql_client/) to generate types for each raw `.graphql` query that we write.

-You'll want to create an empty file at `crates/rover-client/src/query/graph/hello.rs`.
+First, create an empty file at `crates/rover-client/src/query/graph/hello.rs`.

-In order to start compiling this file, we need to export the module in `crates/rover-client/src/query/graph/mod.rs`:
+To start compiling this file, we need to export the module in `crates/rover-client/src/query/graph/mod.rs`:

 ```rust
 ...